langtonhugh/iteval-sims/README.md

 of time, and that all results are available in pre-computed form.
 The `replicate.R` script provides exact replicates of the Figures and Tables in Hoogland et al. \[yet to insert DOI\].
-Results have been checked on R version 4.2.0 and using the following package versions
+Results have been checked on R version 4.2.0 and using the following package versions.

+Supplementary simulations on model misspecification have also been added in the `sup` folder, where the `sim*.R` scripts can run the simulations, `replicate_suppl.R` again provides replication of key figures, and the `supple_sim_*` folders contain pre-computed simulation results.

 ``` r
 library(Hmisc)